 By law, each campus has a campus behavior coordinator to apply discipline management techniques and administer consequences for certain student misconduct, as well as provide a point of contact for student misconduct.
-The campus behavior coordinator at each district campus is listed below:
+The contact information for each campus behavior coordinator is available on the district's website at www.qisd.net and is listed below:

-- Reagan Elementary-Ms. Cary
+- Reagan Elementary- Mrs. Lillie Stinchcomb

-- Travis Middle-Mr. McKinley
+- Travis Middle School- Mrs. Ginny Turner

-- Quanah High-Mrs. Witten
+- Quanah High School- Ms. Amy Bibler